 We continue to work with the Junior School to improve transition between the two Schools.

-Works carried out during the year include:
+Works carried out during the year have included:

 |Governor||Category||Date of appointment||Term of office||Date stepped down